-Windows won’t allow you to select the “Create an MS-DOS startup disk” option when formatting a USB drive – it’s grayed out.
-We will be using Rufus instead.
-It’s a fast, lightweight application that includes FreeDOS.
+Windows’ built-in formatting utility doesn’t allow you to select the “Create an MS-DOS startup disk” option when formatting a USB drive—the option is grayed out in Windows 7 and not available at all in Windows 8 and 10.
+Instead, we’ll be using a tool named Rufus.
+It’s a fast, free, lightweight application that includes FreeDOS.

-- Connect your USB drive to the computer and select it in the Device box.
+Creating a DOS-bootable USB drive in Rufus is simple.
+First, connect your USB drive to the computer and select it in the “Device” dropdown menu.

-- Click the Start button.
-This will erase the contents of your USB drive!
-Back up any important files on the USB drive first.
+Note that this process will erase the contents of your USB drive, so make sure you’ve backed up any important files on the USB drive first.

-You can now boot into DOS by restarting your computer.
-If your computer does not automatically boot from the USB drive, you may need to change your boot order or use a boot menu to select the device you want to boot from.
+You can now boot into DOS by restarting your computer with the USB drive connected.
+If your computer does not automatically boot from the USB drive, you may need to change your boot order or use a boot menu to select the device from which you want to boot.

 Once you are in DOS, you can run the program you copied to your USB drive by typing its name at the DOS prompt.
 Follow any instructions provided in the manufacturer’s documentation to run the application.